Maxilla: Development

-The maxilla is ossified in membrane.
+The maxilla is ossified in the membrane.
 Mall and Fawcett maintain that it is ossified from two centers only, one for the maxilla proper and one for the premaxilla.

 These centers appear during the sixth week of prenatal development and unite in the beginning of the third month, but the suture between the two portions persists on the palate until nearly middle life.
 Mall states that the frontal process is developed from both centers.

 The maxillary sinus appears as a shallow groove on the nasal surface of the bone about the fourth month of development, but does not reach its full size until after the second dentition.

 The maxilla was formerly described as ossifying from six centers, viz.: